Credit: © Wei Lian, Mt. Rainier National Park, WA, USA

 Start a User Account to enter all Nature's Best Photography Awards photo competitions: Sign up or Log in.

 You will use your Nature's Best User Account to enter all NBP Awards contests.
 "My Account Dashboard" will show up in the top right of the NBP homepage to help manage your account.
 Log into your account to enter contests.
 Your info will be saved for current and future contests.
 Use the "Dashboard" tool to quickly access your account "Welcome" page where you can see and manage your contest entries and find links to current contests.

 NEED INSPIRATION?
 View the 2019 National Parks Top 100:

 The 2020 Best Backyards and 2020 National Parks semifinalists will be notified by email to request high res and further captions.
 Judging begins in mid-January, 2021.

 2020 NATURE'S BEST WINDLAND SMITH RICE INTERNATIONAL AWARDS JUDGING UPDATE:

 The 2020 Nature's Best WSR Awards FINAL ROUND IS IN PROGRESS.
-Semifinalists have been emailed; hi-res files and captions have been requested and are being reviewed.
-Thank you for your patience.
-The RESULTS will be released in the coming weeks.
-Everyone who entered will receive an email with the announcement of Winners and Highly Honored finalists.
-Questions? firstname.lastname@example.org
+Semifinalists have been emailed; hi-res files and captions have been requested and are being reviewed, and the magazine is being designed.
+Thank you for your patience during this trying time.
+When the RESULTS are ready to be released, everyone who entered will receive an email with the announcement.
+Questions? email@example.com

 NBP AWARDS JUDGING